tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * [ArcadeTokenERC20.sol](Activities/04-Ins_OpenZeppelin_ERC20/Solved/ArcadeTokenERC20.sol)

-Explain why we are starting with ERC20 to the students:
+Explain to students why we are starting with ERC20:

 * We are going to implement ERC20 before ERC777 for several reasons.